In this article, you can find information about the following:

 Basic information about the asset will be found at the top of the metadata sidebar.
 It is immediately visible and contains information such as the asset name, description, file type, file size, color space, and dimensions, as well as the date of upload and the user that uploaded the asset.

-The name and description can also be changed in bulk from the library overview if multiple assets have been selected.
+If multiple assets have been selected, the name and description can also be changed in bulk from the library overview.

 Legal information